ml-archive/Serpent/README.md

 )
 ~~~

-**NOTE:** This doesn't currently work as SPM doens't support iOS, but once it will we will already be supporting it! :)
+**NOTE:** This doesn't currently work as SPM doesn't support iOS, but once it will we will already be supporting it! :)

 ## 🔧 Setup